 You can make style changes using Site Styles.
 Style changes are edits to the look of your site, like fonts, colors, backgrounds, and spacing.

 Each template's Site Styles has different options.
 These work with the template’s features and overall design to help you create a balanced, well-designed site.
-You can search this Knowledge Base to find a guide on your template’s specific Site Styles settings.
+You can search this Help Center to find a guide on your template’s specific Site Styles settings.

 Note: To use fonts from your previous site unavailable through Squarespace, add custom fonts with Adobe Fonts.